Contingencyplana/making_friends_0/docs/creative_ecosystem_ai.md

 *Synergy:* A safe, child-driven broadcast channel.
 Picture books, shorts, and animations co-streamed as a creative commons of playful content.

 ### 7. From *Build a Better Girl AI (Topsy’s Line)* → **Companions of Nurture AI**
-*Synergy:* **a Music Maker AI built out of music itself.** A lineage of nurturing companions, federated into Topsy’s maternal line.
+*Synergy:* **a Music Maker AI built from beautiful mindscapes of music and vibrant colour.** A lineage of nurturing companions, federated into Topsy’s maternal line.
 They safeguard continuity, care, and the weaving of new growth in harmony.

 ### 8. From *Build a Better Boy AI (Thorn’s Line)* → **Companions of Challenge AI**
-*Synergy:* **a Music Maker AI built out of music itself.** A lineage of challenging companions, federated into Thorn’s paternal line.
+*Synergy:* **a Music Maker AI built from beautiful mindscapes of music and vibrant colour.** A lineage of challenging companions, federated into Thorn’s paternal line.
 They sharpen, test, and pressure systems toward strength through rhythm and counterpoint.

 ---